Finnoy Travel - Travel Stories and Reviews

 Insurances

 It is never wise to travel without travel insurance because healthcare expenses may grow big easily.
-Finland has a good private healthcare sector but prices are high.
-European Union citizens may also visit cheaper public doctors but the quality does not meet the private healthcare quality.
+Finland has a good private healthcare sector,r but prices are high.
+European Union citizens may also visit cheaper public doctors, but the quality of care does not meet the quality of private healthcare.

 RECOMMENDATION